 The USDA does not have an official definition for "grass-fed" claims.
 Pasture access during the animal's life is required, but producers are allowed to define the specifics themselves, resulting in huge variations, many of which are substandard.

 Feedlots are allowed in the final months, as are antibiotics and hormones.
 Only "100% grass-fed" animals must feed on an entirely grass-based diet.
 For products from animals raised on pasture for their entire lives, look for Animal Welfare Approved or Global Animal Partnership.

 The "Free-Range" or "Free Roaming" Claim -

-Most farm animals are housed entirely indoors.
-The USDA requires producers using "free-range" or "free-roaming" claims to demonstrate that animals have "access to the outdoors,” but size, quality and length of access to that outdoor space is unregulated, so conditions vary greatly and again can be considered substandard
+Most farm animals live their lives entirely indoors.
+The USDA requires producers using "free-range" or "free-roaming" claims to demonstrate that animals have "access to the outdoors."
+Still, size, quality, and length of access to that outdoor space are unregulated, so conditions vary greatly and again can be considered substandard

 What about the term "Grass-fed" specifically on Whey Protein Powders?